Seasoned

 Triage & Containment

-A responder is on your call within [RESPONSE SLA].
+A responder will be notified within 15 minutes.
 We collect facts, confirm scope, and immediately work to contain the spread — isolating endpoints, killing malicious processes, and blocking command-and-control traffic.
 By the end of hour one, the bleeding stops.

 Eradication & Threat Actor Eviction